 Burdensome registration requirements & process: As well as making heavy demands on organizations wanting to register, the law provides for a protracted registration process.
-Registering an organization could take 45 working days (a minimum of nine weeks without any national holidays), or longer if the government officials responsible for the process challenge the legality of the application.10
+Registering an organization could take 45 working days (a minimum of nine weeks without any national holidays), or longer if the government officials responsible for the process challenge the legality of the application.14

-The detailed requirements demanded of applicants will be a major impediment to many organizations, especially smaller ones with membership constituencies and those based in rural areas.11 As well as meeting the rules on how many people must form an organization (as noted above), applicants must file a host of documents with the government12, including: an extensive charter for the organization13; names and home addresses of all founding members; a commune chief's letter certifying the address of the organization's "central office"14; two copies of the biographical "profiles" for each of the organization's leaders (at least seven people, in the case of associations) and 4x6 photo(s) of each of them; and (for NGOs only) a bank statement.
+The detailed requirements demanded of applicants will be a major impediment to many organizations, especially smaller ones with membership constituencies and those based in rural areas.
+As well as meeting the rules on how many people must form an organization (as noted above), applicants must file a host of documents with the government, including: an extensive charter for the organization; names and home addresses of all founding members; a commune or district chief's letter certifying the address of the organization's "central office" biographical "profiles" of the organization's leaders (at least seven people, in the case of associations) and two copies of 4x6 photos of each of them; and (for NGOs only) a bank statement.
 In the Cambodia context, some of these requirements - disclosure of home addresses, provision of photos, letters from a commune or district chief - will induce fear in applicants.
 (Additionally, the requirement for "profiles" of leaders implies that the government may vet applicants in some way - a violation of freedom of association, which applies to everyone, not only those whom the government deems suitable.)